 Jaatishwar is the story of Hensman Anthony who became popular as Anthony Firingee (Firingee referring to him being a foreigner) in 19th Century Bengal.
 He went on to settle down in Farashdanga, part of the old Portuguese town of Chandernagore (now known as Chandannagar), situated close to Kolkata.
 Being a musician with a flair for languages, Anthony went on to not just learn Bengali but also to compose songs in the native language.
-Anthony also went on to marry a Hindu widow named Soudamini and continued to get influenced by Bengali culture and Hindu religion.
+Anthony also went on to marry a Hindu widow named Soudamini and continued to be influenced by Bengali culture and Hindu religion.
 The influence reflected in his work and he soon became popular in the ‘kavigan’ circuit, a tradition of poetic duels popular in that era.

-Jaatishwar is a film which comfortably crisscrosses between 2 time zones, the 19thcentury as we see Hensman Anthony’s life and times and the present times that we live in.
+Jaatishwar is a film that comfortably crisscrosses between 2 time zones, the 19thcentury as we see Hensman Anthony’s life and times and the present times that we live in.
 The film keeps moving across the two time zones in a deliberate non-linear fashion which works in favor of the film.
 Jaatishwar is more like an experience that takes us for a joyride through the annuls of history–freely flowing from present to the past, from fiction to history.
 Jaatishwar is Srijit’s best film in terms of mounting, it’s his most heartfelt film and his most organically developed film… he has lived with Kabir Suman’s songs for such a long time, and he has made a film from a song.
 Music is the mainstay of Jaatishwar and it stays with you.

 1. Chotushkone (2014)

 Writer: Srijit Mukherji